SlenderStone/MessageHandler.Documentation/developing-handlers/setting-up-solution.md

  `C:\github.org\mh\handlers> git clone https://github.com/MessageHandler/MessageHandler.Handlers.AverageInPeriod.git averageinperiod`

-If github didn't do it for you, make sure to add the correct .gitattributes and .gitignore files for c# projects to your repository
+If github didn't do it for you automatically, make sure to add the correct .gitattributes and .gitignore files for c# projects to your repository

 ## Create a visual studio solution